 Certain large banking organizations with trading assets and liabilities above certain thresholds, including Truist, are subject to the Market Risk Rule and must adjust their risk-based capital ratios to reflect the market risk of their trading activities.
-Refer to the "Market Risk" section in the MD&A of the Truist's Annual Report on Form 10-K for the year ended December 31, 2021 for additional disclosures related to market risk management.
+Refer to the "Market Risk" section in the MD&A of the Truist's Annual Report on Form 10-K for the year ended December 31, 2021 and Quarterly Report on Form 10-Q for the period ended March 31, 2022 for additional disclosures related to market risk management.